BarrettFrost/Smart_menu-project/readme.md

   c.
 The Arduino/m5 Stack represents the consumer end.
 It has two primary feature.
 The first is allowing users to configure their dietary preferences.
 Next is recording an order. the M5 accesses and browses restaurant menus saved on the web application.
 The user's configured preferences should be read as the order is made, e.g. by flagging dishes that exceed their intended calorie intake, or contain unsafe ingredients.

-(d.
-The evolution of UI wireframes for key sub-systems)
+###The evolution of UI wireframes for key sub-systems

 *DESKTOP*
-- EDITION 1.0: have 2 pages for desktop app
+- v1: 2 pages
-    - A restaurant menu page: show the items of menu, and for registration
+    a.
+A restaurant menu page: show the items of menu, and for registration
-    - A registration page: the users can input restaurant name and choose 'register' and 'cancel'
+    b.
+A registration page: the users can input restaurant name and choose 'register' and 'cancel'
-- EDITION 2.0: have 2 pages, which including a restaurant menu page, a registration page
+- v2: 2 pages
-    - A restaurant menu page: show the items of menu, and the user can select the specific items of this menu, which helps user to delete.
+    a.
+A restaurant menu page: show the items of menu, and the user can select the specific items of this menu, which helps user to delete.
 Another function in this page is to register.
-    - A registration page
+    b.
+A registration page
-- EDITION 3.0: have 3 pages, which including a restaurant menu page, a registration page and a add/edit page
+- v3: 3 pages
-    - A restaurant menu page: the user can select the specific items not only for deleting items, but also for edit items.
+    a.
+A restaurant menu page: the user can select the specific items not only for deleting items, but also for edit items.
 Totally there are 4 functions in this page: ADD, EDIT, DELETE, REGISTER_NEW (means the regiatration for a new restaurant)
-    - A add/edit page: the user could add the information of particular food item into the menu, which includs the name of food, food calories, and set if this food contains meat, nuts and gluten...the user could also edit those information in a page that has the memory of privious food information
+    b.
+A add/edit page: the user could add the information of particular food item into the menu, which includs the name of food, food calories, and set if this food contains meat, nuts and gluten...the user could also edit those information in a page that has the memory of privious food information
-    - A registration page
+    c.
+A registration page

 *M5*